ketonkakkar/ketonkakkar.github.io/index.md

 exclude: true
 ---

-I am a journalist and computer scientist interested in technology, law, and daily life.
-I write fiction, across genre, often about time, memory, and dislocation.
+I am a writer and computer scientist interested in technology, law, and daily life.
+I write prose, across genre, often about time, memory, and dislocation.
 I also hold a license to broker mortgages in the State of New York.
 For fun, I read books, climb rocks, and make pottery.

 I love using computational thinking to analyze humanistic problems, and I think a whole lot of what we deem digital problems can be worked through with humanistic thought.

-## My current work

-At the moment I am interning as an urban planning reporter at WHYY's PlanPhilly.
-Cities and their infrastructure undergird much of daily life.
-Understanding how they work, and sharing that understanding with others, strikes me as a necessary and urgent civic duty.
+I enjoy correspondence!
+Feel free to shoot me an email about anything you wish.
+My address is displayed at the bottom of this site.

+## What's next

+Being 22 with few obligations, I think it best to spend my time on hard problems, with a view toward the long term.
+Right now I am most interested in: fixing [American apathy](/blog/2020/03/23/canaries.html), sustainable energy/finance, and implementing the reverse of brain drains.

 ## A patch in the fabric